-- Take a large step forward with one leg.
+- Take a big step forward on one leg.

-- Keep the majority of your weight on your front foot as you lower your hips, keeping the front foot flat and back heel lifted.
+- As you lower your hips, keep most of your weight on your front foot with the back heel lifted.

-- Descend until your rear knee almost touches the floor, creating a 90° bend in both knees.
+- Descend until your back knee nearly touches the floor, resulting in a 90° bend in both knees.